Personality issues get in the way of weight loss

 Hard worker: quickly begins to set a goal, in a great hurry to achieve quick results.
 In this case, compulsion ends up being a consequence, resulting in poor food choices due to the lack of gradually adapting to the new life.

-Anxious: they are deeply sad about their habits, but cannot change and need medical help.
+Anxious: they are deeply sad about their habits, but they cannot change them and they need medical help.
 When trying to find a solution, they look for more food and drinks in excess as health.
 From emotional imbalance to illness, professional help cannot be neglected.

 Nice: despite having a certain resistance to start, they manage to receive external stimulation, managing to achieve good results when visiting certain places prone to good food and exercise.